Abuzeid1/task-tracker/README.md

-#form based on react stack
+# Interactive form based on react stack

-#featuers
+## featuers
+* Add task

-add task
+* Delete task

-toggole reminder on by double clicking on a task
+* Toggole reminder by double clicking on a task